There are many identical-looking alert pendants on the market offered by different sellers. With rare exception, nearly all sellers provide

 The Guardian Lingo is Australia’s first 4G Safety Pendant that audibly announces what’s happening in the language of your choice.
 Short, clearly stated voice prompts assure the Pendant User that the Lingo is doing its job.

-Whether you want family monitored or professionally monitored, your Guardian comes programmed and ready to use when you receive it.
+Whether you want family monitoring or professional monitoring, your Guardian Lingo Personal Medical Alarm is custom programmed for you so it’s ready to use when you receive it.

 Need a setting changed?
 Call us and we’ll do it for you…for life.